 So these are some (among many others) expressions that only those from Porto will understand!

-- (B)Go to Batalha: You’re telling me “stories”; you’re “winding me up”; it’s tape; it’s a lie
+- (B)Vai no Batalha: You’re telling me “stories”; you’re “winding me up”; it’s tape; it’s a lie

 - Molete: a normal loaf of bread

-- Dar de frosques: to leave (bazaar)
+- Dar de frosques: to leave (bazar)

 - Alapar: to sit well

-- Queue: a queue (for example)
+- Bicha: a queue (for example)

-- Bolinha pinchona: down there they say “bolinha saltitona”
+- Bolinha pinchona: down there they say “bolinha saltitona” (little bouncy ball)

 - Breca: a cramp